 1. “I Didn’t Trust the Site With My Credit Card Information”

-Data security is a high priority for online shoppers and can make people skeptical when any little thing seems off on a shopping site.
+Data security is a high priority for online shoppers and can make people skeptical when any little thing seems off with the payment process.
 Nobody wants to be a scam victim.
 It’s crucial that your checkout process is simple and makes your shoppers feel secure.
 They’re sharing extremely sensitive information and need to feel like they’re in good hands.

-Implementing data security checkpoints and showing that your online business is compliant will ensure that all data security regulations in your region can help shoppers feel better about sharing their data to with you.
+Implementing data security checkpoints and showing that your online business is compliant will ensure that all data security regulations in your region can help shoppers feel better about sharing data with you.

 2. “Website Had Errors/Crashed”

 Ever been shopping online, and as you’re adding items to your cart or right before you get ready to check out, the site crashes?
 It’s a massive turn-off for shoppers and can discourage them from purchasing anything from your business in the future.
 In an era where even a slow loading page will deter a site visitor, ensuring your site is always functioning at top capacity is imperative.

 Invest in the best tools to guarantee a fully functioning site.
 If you’re planning to make significant changes that could alter how customers interact with your site, devise a rollout plan to help you implement changes incrementally to minimize site errors or crashes.